DataDog/datadog-operator/docs/custom_check.md

         configMapName: "checksd-config"
 ```

-**Note**: Any ConfigMaps you create need to be in the same `DD_NAMESPACE` as the `DatadogAgent` resource.
+**Note**: Any ConfigMaps you create must be in the same `DD_NAMESPACE` as the `DatadogAgent` resource.

 This deploys the Datadog Agent with your custom check.

 ### Multiple checks

-In order to populate `ConfigMaps` with the content of multiple checks or their respective configurations files, the following approach can be used:
+To populate `ConfigMaps` with the content of multiple checks or their respective configuration files, you can use the following approach:

 - Populating all check configuration files: